 Chris Willis took over as head coach at Davidson at the start of the 2012 season.
-He is entering his sixth season with the Wildcats in 2016.
+He is entering his eighth season with the Wildcats in 2018.

 2015 saw much improvement from its first season in the new conference.
 Willis guided the Wildcats to a 6-8 overall mark.
 Under his tutelage, Sabrina Shepherd was named Atlantic 10 Rookie of the Year.
 Shepherd became the second Wildcat to earn the honor, and the first since Michele Augustin was named Southern Conference Freshman of the Year in 1992.
 Morgan Shannon ’16 represented Davidson on the conference’s all-academic team for the second consecutive season.